 ANT 100, Intro to Cultural Anthropology, 3 credits – Social Science.
 Examination of the enormous cultural diversity within and between the world’s peoples, and the political importance of this diversity today.
 Subsistence methods, kinship patterns, power relations, linguistic variations, cultural conflicts, and forms of inequality around the world.
 “Culture” as a historically dynamic process that is both creative and constantly undergoing transformation.

 ENG 112, Critical Writing and Reading, 3 credits – English Composition.
 Prerequisite: Minimum grade of C in ENG 111.
 Intensive course in critical and analytical reading, writing and research strategies necessary for successful academic work.
 Techniques for essay exams; argumentative, analytical, and critical papers; undergraduate research.

 COM 200, Introduction to Human Communication, 3 credits – Social Science.
 Introduction to the discipline of Human Communication, touching on all skills and objectives of the Communication Program.
 Students gain tools needed to become competent communicators and to critically evaluate the communication messages of others.

 HIS 114, Twentieth Century World History, 3 credits – Social Science.
 Survey of cultural, social, intellectual, economic, and political developments in the twentieth-century world.
-Special attention devoted to imperialism, war and violence, decolonization in the developing world, and the process and effects of globalization.
-Also listed as INT 114.
+Special attention will be devoted to imperialism, war and violence, decolonization in the developing world, and the process and effects of globalization.

 COM 210, Intro to Public Speaking, 3 credits - Humanities.
 Students prepare and deliver public speeches, developing skills of organization, research and delivery while engaging important public issues.
 Students develop appreciation for ethical methods to approach diverse audiences and become more comfortable speaking in public and better equipped to use speech as a tool to execute change.